GAUTAMSAHARAN/fanclubApi/README.md

 # fanclubApi
 **fanclub is a web chatting app, where you can creater groups send messages and images via websockets with dark and light mode, also have google and facebook registration**

-This is the repository for the **backend** application of Bug Tracker.
+This is the repository for the **backend** application of fanclub.
 Click [here](https://github.com/GAUTAMSAHARAN/fanclub) to go to the frontend repository.

 # Setup instructions: